 sediment, trash and debris.
 Eventually a layer of sediment will accumulate on the top of the sand, which can be easily scraped off using rakes or other devices.
 Finer sediments will penetrate deeper into the sand over time, necessitating replacement of some (several inches) or all of the sand.
 Discolored sand indicates the presence of fine sediments.
 De-water and properly dispose of sand removed from the filter.

 References

 Erickson, Andrew J., et al., Enhanced Sand Filtration for Storm Water Phosphorus Removal, Journal of Environmental Engineering.
 Volume 133, Issue 5, pp. 485-497, May 2007.

+Developments in Sand Filter Technology to Treat Stormwater Runoff, Article 105, and Further Developments in Sand Filter Technology, Article 106, in the Practice of Stormwater Protection